pauldardis/User-Centric-Milestone-Project/README.md

 The site is hosted on GitHub and can be run from there or locally by pasting the following link directly into your browser. https://pauldardis.github.io/User-Centric-Milestone-Project/index.html
 To view the source code please click on the following GitHub address https://github.com/pauldardis/User-Centric-Milestone-Project

+### Future Developments
+1. Resolve the issues that were highlighted during the testing in phase 1.
+2. Image modal on the destination pages to allow a user to see the gallery images in full screen.
+3. Backend system to allow users to subscribe to a newsletter.
+4. Backend system to allow users to capture information from contact form.
+5. Functionally to allow users to register and login to view private pages.

 ### Credits

 #### Content
-Images for alps.html were taken from Band of Climbers website All other images were privately owned.
+Images for alps.html were taken from Band of Climbers website https://www.bandofclimbers.com/ All other images were privately owned.

 #### Video
-Video routes were provide by relive.cc and were developed from my own Strava uploads.
+Video routes were provide by https://www.relive.cc/ and were developed from my own Strava uploads.

 #### Photos
 Images for alps.html were taken from Band of Climbers website